burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 > Warning: MSVC 2022 17.9.0 does not support it

-> Warning: Right now there is limited support for this new Fixed-width Float-Point type.
+> Warning: Right now, there is limited support for this new Fixed-width Float-Point type.
 One compiler where it is available is GCC 13.1 (GCC 13.1 was released on [April 26, 2023](https://gcc.gnu.org/gcc-13/)).

 Documentation:
 * https://en.cppreference.com/w/cpp/types/floating-point